temp-mw/demo-apm/python/setup/README.md

 * To monitor APM data on dashboard, Middleware Host agent needs to be installed.
 * You can refer [this demo project](https://github.com/middleware-labs/demo-apm/tree/master/python) to refer use cases of APM.
+* This demo requires the Flask library, and you can install it from requirements.txt using `pip install -r requirements.txt` or by running `pip install flask`.

 ## Getting Started
 ### Step 1: Install MW's APM Package